 Suman usually refers to Filipino rice cake made of plain or glutinous rice flour.
 In this case, the recipe for cassava suman is made of cassava.

-When I moved to the States this is one kakanin that I missed a lot.
+When I moved to the States this is one kakanin that I miss a lot.
 Relatives usually brought back cassava suman when visiting the Philippines but it was not as good since it was frozen and not fresh anymore.

 For years me and my cousin tried making it but it was not the same.
 We made it with grated coconut or coconut cream but the texture was not close to my Aunt’s suman.
 It tasted fine but the consistency was not the same.
 So we finally gave up.
 Then one day after a few years I got intrigued again to making it.

 I called my Aunt and compared my recipe with hers.
 My recipe was right.
 The only thing different was I steamed mine while she boiled hers.
 So I made it again and boiled it in water.
 Yes, that was the trick.
 Finally, I got the texture I was looking for.
-I can’t believe for years we did not figured that one out.
+I can’t believe for years we did not figure that one out.

 I have noticed the same thing when making Filipino tamales.
 I like it boiled than steamed.